GamesCreed

 Is Bloodhound the new contender for being the retro FPS we have to look forward to playing?

-Now, before we start describing what’s bad or what’s good about Bloodhound, we like to give a disclaimer that this game includes some forms of nudity.
-Not to worry, if you are not interested in nudity or want them off from your screen, the developers were kind enough to give the option to toggle it off right in the main menu.
+Now, before we start describing what’s bad or what’s good about Bloodhound, we would like to give a disclaimer that this game includes some forms of nudity.
+Not to worry, if you are not interested in nudity or want them off your screen, the developers were kind enough to give the option to toggle it off right in the main menu.

 Bloodhound, PC, Review, Gamescreed

 As we stated early on, vintage retro shooters usually do not care about the story that much.
 The story is given lightly during loading screens, little texts, or very short cutscenes.
-Sadly, in order to follow what is going on in Bloodhound, you either need to be an ancient Greek citizen or a Latin literature graduate.
-The reason being the story is given out as little pamphlets on the loading screens in Latin, and as you could guess, not many people know Latin.
+Sadly, to follow what is going on in Bloodhound, you either need to be an ancient Greek citizen or a Latin literature graduate.
+The reason is that the story is given out as little pamphlets on the loading screens in Latin, and as you could guess, not many people know Latin.
 To sum it out shortly, here is a brief explanation of what exactly is going on in the universe of Bloodhound.

 As a member of the Order of Keepers of the Gates, you have to keep track of the portals to hell because the Cult of Astharot is causing havoc in the areas of hell portals.
-Your mission is to you must defeat the cultists who are clearly not happy with your existence and your task to protect the games.
+Your mission is to you must defeat the cultists who are not happy with your existence, and your task is to protect the games.
 Of course, this cleaning is made with weapons provided by you and scattered around the maps.

-While Bloodhound aims to reminisce the old shooters right out of the gate, it gives wrong vibes on how terribly different it is compared to what it wants to be.
-Enemies, who tend to be very easy on first levels, are usually in multiple waves hurl at you while you are trying to grasp the controls.
-Not only that is the problem, the game itself keeps restricting the player to places during a fight, making the escape scenarios not viable.
-Sadly, the execution of fights, even small ones, always land on a flat surface due to how frequent and how limiting they are.
-Not to mention, the game always throws the same fights right after you finished one, making the progress feel like a chore.
+While Bloodhound aims to reminisce about the old shooters right out of the gate, it gives the wrong vibes about how different it is compared to what it wants to be.
+Enemies, who tend to be very easy on first levels, are usually in multiple waves and hurl at you while you are trying to grasp the controls.
+Not only is that the problem, but the game itself keeps restricting the player to places during a fight, making the escape scenarios not viable.

 Bloodhound, PC, Review, Gamescreed